Shoichi-Hasegawa0628/SpCoNavi/src/planning/README.md

  - `spconavi_save_data.py`: Module of saving result of path, etc

- - `spconavi_path_visualizer_rviz.py`: Program for visualization of path trajectory and emission probability (log scale) for each step in SIGVerse
+ - `spconavi_output_map.py`: Program for visualization of path trajectory and emission probability (log scale) for each step in SIGVerse

+ - `spconavi_path_visualizer_rviz.py`: Visualize estimated path on rviz

   - `__init__.py`: Code for initial setting (PATH and parameters)